ThirdPath

 Take A Vacation: It’s Time To Recharge Your Batteries

-Yes – many of us might need to challenge some norms to make this happen: the fear of being perceived as an underperformer; the pressure to see it as a win-lose proposition – either we meet our client and customer needs or our own personal needs; or the worry that maybe there’s no point to take a week off given the demands to be available while away and the difficulty transitioning back upon return.
+However – some of us might need to challenge a few work norms to make this happen: the fear of being perceived as an under performer; the pressure to see it as a win-lose proposition – either we meet our client and customer needs or our own personal needs; or the worry that maybe there’s no point to take a week off given the demands to be available while away and the difficulty transitioning back upon return.

 But there’s a lot to gain when we push back at these norms.

-Here’s a list of things you can do before you leave, and when you return, that should help increase your chances of enjoying your time away from work and minimizing the challenges upon your return.
+Here’s a list of things you can do that should help increase the chances of enjoying your time away from work and maximizing the benefits upon your return.

 Vacation Check List: